jessicataylor3/Sound-Design-Portfolio/README.md

 VGM Examples: This is a YouTube playlist consisting of different video game music I've composed and produced.
 Some have been used in games, and some were made during my internship with professional VGM composer Tyler Mire.

 Personal Music: This is a YouTube playlist consisting of songs I wrote, recorded, and produced.
+These projects demonstrate my proficiency in creating unique and cohesive soundscapes, as well as recording and manipulating high-quality audio.
+I released these projects onto streaming services, and so far have accrued over 100,000 streams.